vesuxyz/docs/docs/explore/glossary.md

 `borrow_apr = (1 + interest_rate(current_utilization)) ** (360 * 86400) - 1`

+### Gross Lending APR

+The current simple interest rate, that is the interest rate without per-second compounding effect, that *Lenders* in a given *Market* earn without accounting for fees.

+`lending_apr = utilization * borrow_apr`

 ### Lending APR

-The current simple interest rate, that is the interest rate without per-second compounding effect, that *Lenders* in a given *Market* earn.
+The current simple interest rate after fees, that *Lenders* in a given *Market* earn.

 `lending_apr = utilization * borrow_apr`